How do I register?

 We encourage you to explore the many 1- and 2- credit courses in the catalog.
 They are a great way to discover new areas of interest and earn a bit of extra credit.
-If you know that you may have a very intense semester in your future (because of student teaching, senior seminars, sports commitments, etc.) you may wish to build up a little bank of extra credit so that you could register in fewer than 16 credits in the difficult semester you anticipate.
+If you know that you may have a very intense semester in your future (because of student teaching, senior seminars, athletic commitments, etc.) you may wish to build up a little bank of extra credit so that you could register in fewer than 16 credits in the difficult semester you anticipate.
 (Note: you may not use AP credit to take a reduce course load.)

 Some language and science courses earn more than 4 credits.

 How do I know for sure what I am registered for?

 Enrollment on Moodle does not mean that you are officially enrolled in a course!
 If your name appears on a Moodle class list and you do not see the course on Banner you are not registered!

 You will also be sent emails by the registrar at several points in the semester informing you what you are registered in.
 Please read these emails carefully!
 If you are not registered in the courses you think you should be registered in speak to your class dean immediately.